 - we scale designs to make them large enough to achieve the required line thickness,

 - we close curves and reduce layers.

-In your User Area, we always ask you to either accept or reject the changes.
+In your Partner Area, we always ask you to either accept or reject the changes.
 This way, you are given the chance to edit the design before releasing it for sale.

 When we have to reject your design for plotter printing

 Despite automatic print optimisation, there may be occasions when we have to reject a design for plotter printing.
 This may be for one of the following reasons: